denten-books/plain-text/2-surface.md

 letter could be expressed as a series of dots and dashes of variable length: from one dash that stands for letter "t" to six dots that stand for the number six.
-The transmission of variable length codes required the presence of a human operator who could "translate" form natrual language to the machine alphabet, using a "key" which when depressed vertically would complete an electrical curcuit to produce the signal.
+The transmission of variable length codes required the presence of a human operator who could "translate" form natural language to the machine alphabet, using a "key" which when depressed vertically would complete an electrical circuit to produce the signal.
 Writing in 1929 for the journal *American Speech*, Hervey Brackbill preserved some of the specialized language associated with Morse code culture.
 "Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire,'" he wrote.
 An operator tapping a key "uses a